V0idpool/Ripify/README.md

 ### 🎧 Load a Spotify Playlist or Album

-1. Copy the link to a Spotify playlist or album.
+1. Copy the link to a Spotify or Youtube playlist, album, or track.
 2. Paste it into the app’s input field.
 3. Click **Fetch**.
 Ripify will pull all track names and prep YouTube search queries for each.